felixlauyh/Get-clean-data-project/README.md

 	* tBodyGyroMean
 	* tBodyGyroJerkMean

-Here I'm making the assumption that only the first definition of mean value is relevant for this exercise as the other two are either weighted averages or sampled mean.
+Here I'm making the assumption that only the first definition of mean value is relevant for this exercise as the other two are either weighted averages or sampled mean and for the purpose of this exercise cannot be considered "mean of the measurements".

 Standard deviation on the other hand is easier as there is only one definition: *std*

-As a result, the column variables are filtered to exclude everything except column variables that contain the words *mean()* or *std* using the grep function
+As a result, the column variables are filtered to exclude everything except column variables that contain the words *mean()* or *std* using the *grep* function
 For precaution, ignore.case = TRUE is used

 The merged data set is stripped of all columns except the following data: